 Keep in mind if you are hurt on the job you have 90 days to tell your employer of the incident.
 If 90 days passes without your employer having knowledge of your injury, you may not be entitled to benefits.

-Once you inform your employer, a first report of injury needs to be filed with the workers’ compensation commissioner.
+Once you inform your employer, the first report of injury needs to be filed with the workers’ compensation commissioner.
 This needs to done within four days of you informing your employer about the injury.
 Your employer may not be concerned with reporting the accident so follow up to make sure it was reported.
 From here your employer can either help or get in the way your case.
 There is no guarantee that your employer will cooperate and be willing to pay benefits.
 This can cause a lot of problems for you and your injury claim.

 How Can You Protect Your Right to Recover Benefits for Your Injury?